glentakahashi/spt-pityloot/README.md

 {
   "enabled": true,
   "debug": true,
-  "appliesToQuests": true, // Whether or not to account for quest items in pity odds "appliesToHideout": true, // Whether or not to account for hideout upgrades in pity odds "increasesStack": true, // Whether or not drop rate increases stack
+  "trace": false,          // Logs a LOT of stuff, will cause your game to lag when accepting/turning in hideouts/quests "appliesToQuests": true, // Whether or not to account for quest items in pity odds "appliesToHideout": true, // Whether or not to account for hideout upgrades in pity odds "increasesStack": true, // Whether or not drop rate increases stack